NickDST/APM541-Project/README.md

 Here is a stochastic process starting entirely with infected, showing that entirely infected is not an absorbing state.
 ![alt text](gifs/init_infected.gif)

+## Data and References

+The graph data is from Stanford's Graph database : https://snap.stanford.edu/data/index.html

+Content about contact processes were referenced from this book: https://link.springer.com/book/10.1007/978-3-319-50038-6